craigbarnes/dte/README.md

 Introduction
 ------------

-dex is a small and easy to use text editor.
+dte is a small and easy to use text editor.
 Colors and bindings can be fully customized to your liking.

 It has some features useful to programmers, like ctags support and it